-- Manager software version and active signature set version - General Setup The following general setup information is sent daily to McAfee Labs: - Manager install type, software version and active signature set version - Manager OS type, OS version and VM type (if applicable) - · Is a Central Manager in use - Is Manager Disaster Recovery (MDR) in use - OS type, OS version and VM type (if applicable) of each device - · Serial number, model, software and hardware version of each device - Is each device part of an HA pair and/or Stack - · The number of monitor ports operating in inline, SPAN and tap modes - The number of dedicated, CIDR and VLAN interfaces defined - The number of administrative users, the custom roles in use and the permissions in those roles - Feature Usage The following feature usage information is sent daily to McAfee Labs: - Are inbound MSRPC/SMB fragments being reassembled - Are outbound MSRPC/SMB fragments being reassembled - · Callback Detectors status and version - · Gateway Anti-Malware engine and DAT versions - Is ePO integration enabled - · Is MVM integration enabled to run vulnerability scans - Is MVM integration enabled to calculate alert relevance - Is IPS alert notification enabled (SNMP, syslog, email, pager, script) - Is inbound GTI IP reputation lookup enabled - Is outbound GTI IP reputation lookup enabled - Is GTI IP reputation lookup used to enhance SmartBlocking decisions - Is inbound heuristic Web application server protection enabled - · Is outbound heuristic Web application server protection enabled - · Is inbound XFF header parsing enabled - · Is outbound XFF header parsing enabled
+- Manager software version and active signature set version - General Setup The following general setup information is sent daily to McAfee Labs: - A count of devices configured as Failover Pairs, per device model - Automatically deployment of new signature sets and Callback Detectors to devices - Automatic downloading of signature sets and Callback Detectors from McAfee - Is a Central Manager in use? - Is Manager Disaster Recovery (MDR) in use? - Model and software version of each managed device - Manager software version and active signature set version - The number of monitoring ports operating in inline, SPAN and tap modes - The number of dedicated, CIDR, and VLAN interfaces defined - The number of administrative users, the custom roles in use, and the permissions in those roles - Is the Manager a Linux Appliance? - The operating system of the Manager - Feature Usage The following feature usage information is sent daily to McAfee Labs: - Are inbound MSRPC/SMB fragments being reassembled? - Are outbound MSRPC/SMB fragments being reassembled? - Callback Detectors status and version - · Gateway Anti-Malware engine and DAT versions - Is ePO integration enabled? - Is TA enabled? - Is MVM integration enabled to run vulnerability scans? - Is MVM integration enabled to calculate alert relevance?

-- · Is advanced callback detection enabled, and are events sent to NTBA for further analysis - Is inbound chunked HTTP response traffic being decoded - · Is outbound chunked HTTP response traffic being decoded - Is inbound HTML-encoded HTTP response traffic being decoded - Is outbound HTML-encoded HTTP response traffic being decoded - Is inbound base64-encoded SMTP traffic being decoded - Is outbound base64-encoded SMTP traffic being decoded - · Is inbound GTI URL Reputation enabled - · Is outbound GTI URL Reputation enabled - · Is inbound Deep File Inspection enabled - · Is outbound Deep File Inspection enabled - The L7 data collected (protocols and their fields) - The advanced malware policy definitions - · The list of methods enabled for determining alert relevance - · The number of default IPS policies in use - · The number of custom IPS policies in use - · The number of custom McAfee-format attacks in use - The number of Snort rules in use - · The number of ignore rules defined - The number of M-series devices with IPS licenses assigned - · The number of sub-interfaces in use - · The number of device-pre firewall policies assigned - · The number of port firewall policies assigned - · The number of interface firewall policies assigned - · The number of device-post firewall policies assigned - The number of IPS attack definitions whose default settings have been customized - The number of custom NextGen reports and their SQL queries - The number of interfaces with application identification enabled - The number of IPS devices with ATD integration enabled and malware policies with ATD analysis enabled - · The number of NTBA devices with EIA integration enabled - · The number of Virtual IPS sensors and Virtual IPS sensor licenses - · The number of Interfaces using policy group - · The number of custom policy group assigned - · The number of default policy group assigned - · The number of devices enabled inbound SSL decryption - The number of devices enabled inbound SSL decryption with Diffie-Hellman - · Total number of sensors with outbound SSL decryption enabled - Name, grant ID, license key, sensor model and allowance count associated with each outbound SSL decryption - · Total number of Sensors enabled with Capacity license. - The capacity license available and how much is used. - · Name, Grant ID, Key, Expiration, Model and Sensor associated from each license.

-- System Faults The following System Fault information is sent daily to McAfee Labs:
+- Is IPS alert notification enabled (SNMP, syslog, email, pager, script)? - Is inbound GTI IP reputation lookup enabled? - Is outbound GTI IP reputation lookup enabled? - Is GTI IP reputation lookup used to enhance SmartBlocking decisions? - Is inbound heuristic Web application server protection enabled? - Is outbound heuristic Web application server protection enabled? - Is inbound XFF header parsing enabled? - Is outbound XFF header parsing enabled? - Is advanced callback detection enabled, and are events sent to NTBA for further analysis? - Is inbound chunked HTTP response traffic being decoded? - Is outbound chunked HTTP response traffic being decoded? - Is inbound HTML-encoded HTTP response traffic being decoded? - Is outbound HTML-encoded HTTP response traffic being decoded? - Is inbound base64-encoded SMTP traffic being decoded? - Is outbound base64-encoded SMTP traffic being decoded? - The L7 data collected (protocols and their fields) - The advanced malware policy definitions - The list of methods enabled for determining alert relevance - The number of default IPS policies in use - The number of custom IPS policies in use - The number of custom McAfee-format attacks in use - The number of Snort rules in use - The number of ignore rules defined - The number of M-series devices with IPS licenses assigned - The number of sub-interfaces in use - The number of device-pre firewall policies assigned - The number of port firewall policies assigned - The number of interface firewall policies assigned - The number of device-post firewall policies assigned - The number of custom dashboards and the monitors they contain - The number of IPS attack definitions whose default settings have been customized - The number of custom NextGen reports and their SQL queries - The number of interfaces with application identification enabled - The number of IPS devices with ATD integration enabled and malware policies with ATD analysis enabled - The number of NTBA devices with EIA integration enabled - The number of Virtual IPS Sensors and Virtual IPS Sensor licenses - The number of Interfaces using policy group - The number of custom policy group assigned - The number of default policy group assigned - The number of devices enabled inbound SSL decryption - The number of devices enabled inbound SSL decryption with Diffie-Hellman - System Faults The following System Fault information is sent daily to McAfee Labs:

-- Device Faults

-- Manager Faults
+- Device Faults - Manager Faults